Sam-Moffatt/recipies/guacamole.md

 - salt (2)
 # Instructions
 - peel the avocados
+- put them in a bowl
-- In a bowl mix them up all.
+- Mix them up all.